mrwinton/flat_jobs/README.md

   necessary.
 Although, when things do go wrong, get notified.

-+ **Easy to add.** Adding companies should be easy, without needing to internalise how the system works.
++ **Easy to add.** Adding companies should be easy, without needing to internalise how the system works each time.

 Checkout the current [flat jobs].

 ## Development